hn4002/schwab-api-scripts/docs/README.md

 # Schwab API Communication Updates

+**3/28**

+We will be releasing streaming API documentation soon as well, it most likely will be post the initial API release, I do not have an exact date when we will be uploading streaming API documentation.

 **3/27**

 With the Schwab Trader API, refresh tokens are valid for 7 days, or until they are invalidated (i.e. user password reset).